liefwerk/qrcode-menu-boilerplate/README.md

-# QR Code Menu Boilerplate
+# Webpack Boilerplate

-Quick boilerplate for prototyping the QR Code menus.
+Quick boilerplate for webpack prototyping

-## Todo list

-- [ ] Add Webpack
-- [ ] Quickly design the main page with tailwind (head)
-- [ ] Choose yarn packages
-- [ ] Add yarn packages
+(Some guides are available on the )[]